ladoGabor/catalogue_webapp/README.md

-Project Title: Catalouge Webapp
+Project Title: Catalogue Webapp
-Project Dscptn: A user friendly catalouge specialized to create, maintain and edit a collection of comic books
+Project Dscptn: A user friendly Catalogue specialized to create, maintain and edit a collection of comic books

 Project scope and milestones
 1. to build a website with working UX, using HTML and CSS and JS